-Many writers who want to write more frequently face problems like this:
+Many creatives who want to write more frequently face every day problems, like this:

 Late last night, you promised yourself you’d write today.
 Then, you woke half an hour late for work.
 You got stuck in traffic and spent the day dealing with an angry customer/client/boss.